Zeninova/Plex-Tidal-DL-Job/README.md

 python plex-tidal-dl.py
 ```

-You can start and scan immediately by add '--s'
+You can start and scan immediately by adding '--s'
 ```bash
 python plex-tidal-dl.py --s
 ```